-- (1) There is hereby established a fund to be known as the "Universal Service Fund". - (2) The Authority may by regulation, after having followed a rule-making procedure, impose a universal service levy to be paid into the Universal Service Fund. - (3) The provisions of section $\underline{23}(2)$ and $\underline{23}(3)$ apply with the necessary changes required by the context to the universal service levy.
+- (1) There is hereby established a fund to be known as the "Universal Service Fund". - (2) The Authority may by regulation, after having followed a rule-making procedure, impose a universal service levy to be paid into the Universal Service Fund by a prescribed class of providers of telecommunications services.